guanab/dundefcalc/README.md

 # DunDefCalc

-DunDefCalc (short for Dungeon Defenders Calculator) is a simple commandline tool to calculate maximum stat potential of armor pieces.<br>
+DunDefCalc (short for Dungeon Defenders Calculator) is a simple commandline tool to calculate maximum stat potential of armor pieces.<br><br>
 It works in a similar fashion to TBot in DDRnG community, but can run locally.
-Not all features of TBot are supported, but I can try to replicate them if there's enough interest.<br>
+Not all features of TBot are supported, but I can try to replicate them if there's enough interest.<br><br>
 I made this app for personal use so I don't need to open Discord each time I want to check armor drops.

 ## How to run